tarwn/lessthandot-hugo/blogs/content/posts/2011-12-13-fixing-orphaned-database-users.md

-In SQL Server 2012 and the AdventureWorks database, right click the SecurityàUsers nodes and click New User…  Drop the list down and notice the “SQL user without login”.
+In SQL Server 2012 and the AdventureWorks database, right click the SecurityàUsers nodes and click New User...
+Drop the list down and notice the “SQL user without login”.
 If this choice is utilized, there will be an orphaned database login, since there is no valid SQL login tied to it.